FrostCo/AdvancedProfanityFilter/.github/ISSUE_TEMPLATE/muting_request.md

 ---

-_Instructions: Fill in the applicable sections (you can erase the examples if you'd like).
+_Instructions: This template is written in Markdown.
+Click the "Preview" tab to see what it will look like when submitted.
+Fill in the applicable sections (you can erase the examples if you'd like).
 For more information, please see [this page](https://github.com/richardfrost/AdvancedProfanityFilter/wiki/New-Audio-Muting-Site)._

 #### :movie_camera: The Site
 _Example: www.youtube.com_